jeffatoptics/jeff-minima/_posts/2022-05-01-test-mermaid.md

 - jeffatoptics
 ---

-this is to test mermaid in dark theme front matter is specified as:
+This is to test mermaid in dark theme.

+The front matter is specified as:

 ```
 ---